Wurfbainia vera

 Wurfbainia vera is a herbaceous plant in the Zingiberaceae family.
 Formerly called Amomum verum, it was the first plant species to be named by a woman, the Scots artist Elizabeth Blackwell in 1757.
 The Kingdom of Siam (Note: Depending on the year, Kingdom of Siam could have been Ayutthaya Kingdom (1351–1767), Thonburi Kingdom (1768–1782) or Rattanakosin Kingdom (1782–1932).) obtained the fruit (seeds) of the plant from Cambodia in the 18th century to export as a spice to China and Europe.
 The species occurs not only in Cambodia, but also in Sumatra, Thailand and Vietnam.
 The young leaf, the fruit and the seeds are edible, the seeds are known as Siam cardamom in English.

 Taxonomy

-The taxon has previously been known as Amomum verum, named in 1757 by Elizabeth Blackwell (1707-58), a Scottish artist and business operator.
+The taxon has previously been known as Amomum verum, named in 1757 by Elizabeth Blackwell (1707–1758), a Scottish artist and business operator.
 This is the first plant species to be named by a woman.

-Blackwell is more well known now as a botanical illustrator, however her book Herbarium Blackwellianum contained a valid naming of this taxon.
+Blackwell is more well known now as a botanical illustrator; however, her book Herbarium Blackwellianum contained a valid naming of this taxon.

 The current species was described by the Czech botanist Jana Škorničková (born 1975) and the Danish botanist Axel Dalberg Poulsen (born 1961) in 2018 in the journal Taxon.

-One of the botanists who described this species, Jana Škorničková, along with her colleagues with IUCN, describes this taxon as part of a species complex, which encompasses specimens from Thailand and Indonesia known as Wurfbainia testacea and Wurbainia compacta.
+One of the botanists who described this species, Jana Škorničková, along with her colleagues with IUCN, describes this taxon as part of a species complex, which encompasses specimens from Thailand and Indonesia known as Wurfbainia testacea and Wurfbainia compacta.
 The taxon may thus require resolution into a number of more restricted species.